 Air Walls divide rooms without a physical barrier.
-Sometimes referred to as Room Separation Lines or Holes, Air Walls provide flexibility to define rooms without walls.
+Sometimes referred to as room or space separation lines, Air Walls provide flexibility to define rooms without walls.
 Typical use cases include:

 Separating informal seating areas from circulation

 Dividing a reception desk from an open lobby

 How to draw Air Walls?

 Air Walls can be selected from the Building Elements.
 Simply pick from the drop-down next to Walls.
 Once active you can draw Air Walls in the same as Walls.
 Be sure to utilize snaps to help keep everything square.
 Walls (Interior or Exterior) can be changed into Air Walls by selecting from the wall type drop-down in the properties panel.